lorenzo-stoakes/zeptux/docs/memmap.md

 ## PHYSICAL memory map

-Physical memory is divided into ranges of usable and unusable memory as follows:
+Physical memory is divided into ranges of usable and unusable memory _roughly_ as follows (though E820 is the final adjudicator):

 ```
                                                                        Usable?